-- Preheat your oven to 350 degrees and line the bottom of a 9 inch pie plate with parchment paper, spraying the sides with cooking spray.
+- Preheat your oven to 350 degrees and line the bottom of a 9 inch pie plate with parchment paper, spraying the sides with cooking spray or coconut oil.
 Set aside.

 - In a medium mixing bowl, stir together the sifted coconut flour, baking soda, baking powder, cinnamon, nutmeg and salt until well combined.
 Set aside.

-- Stir in the coconut flour mixture, and then beat it to make sure that the lumps are completely gone.
+- Stir in the coconut flour mixture, mixing until smooth and lump-free.

 - Stir in the grated carrots until all the carrots are mixed in and coated in the batter.

 - Pour the batter into the prepared pan and let stand 10 minutes before baking.

 - Bake for 20-30 minutes or until the top is lightly golden and a toothpick inserted in the center comes out clean.

 - Line a large cookie sheet with parchment paper

 - In a large mixing bowl, beat together the softened cream cheese, brown sugar and honey until creamy and no lumps remain.

 - Break the cooled cake into chunks and stir it into the mixture.
 I find it easier to get my hands in there and really mash up the cake, until it forms into a ball.